-Cambodia’s main tourist attraction, vast Angkor Wat (Buddhist/Hindu temple) and dozens more magnificent structures in the Angkor Archeological Park between 6 to 30 kilometres of Siem Reap.
+Cambodia Pictures: the main tourist attraction is of course vast Angkor Wat (Buddhist/Hindu temple) and dozens more magnificent structures in the Angkor Archeological Park between 6 to 30 kilometres of Siem Reap.
 Photo by Samgarza.

-In fact there are plenty of tourists out there, including myself, who would put other temples at the top of the Angkor Greatest Hits list, though Angkor Wat sports the biggest land area.
+In fact there are plenty of tourists out there, including myself, who would put other temples at the top of the Angkor Greatest Hits list, though Angkor Wat ecompasses the biggest land area.

 Cambodia main attractions

 Angkor Wat opens at 9am, but the first stop for new visitors is the massive ticket office on the way to Angkor Wat to buy the Angkor Pass.

 Angkor Archaeological Park is the destination for 99.99% of travellers.
 In fact those who are short of time can (and do) just fly in for Angkor and not bother about the rest of Cambodia.
 To be honest Phnom Penh is missable and the beaches, while good (except for Sihanoukville obviously!), are not wildly better than places around the world – unlike Angkor which is unique.

 Angkor Wat (and grounds) is by far the busiest temple complex in the Angkor Archaeological Park but others have plenty to offer in terms of different styles, sculptures, environments and all with far less visitors.
 Angkor Wat is just one of many hundreds of temples in the 400 sq km complex that is Angkor Archeological Park.